Webinar: an introduction to the Integration StarTM

 The Integration Star was launched by Triangle in October 2020 and developed in collaboration with the Refugee Council and 14 community refugee organisations.
 The tailored Outcomes Star is designed for refugees needing support after they are granted refugee status.

-This interactive and engaging webinar explores the development of the Integration Star and the co-production involved, including former refugees, and demonstrates how it can be used collaboratively to help refugees integrate into their new country and build a new life there.
+An interactive and engaging webinar was held on 9th February 2021 and explored the development of the Integration Star and the co-production involved, including former refugees, and demonstrated how it can be used collaboratively to help refugees integrate into their new country and build a new life there.

-Amilee Collins, National Projects Worker at the Refugee Council highlights what practitioners within the Refugee Council have learned so far from using the Integration Star.
+Amilee Collins, National Projects Worker at the Refugee Council highlighted what practitioners within the Refugee Council have learned so far from using the Integration Star.

 Who should attend?